Online MBA Program in Public Relations

 Public relations and fundraising managers3are responsible for planning and directing materials and campaigns to promote their clients and enhance their public images.
 Fundraising managers are typically employed by nonprofit organizations and are responsible for encouraging the public to donate to their cause.
 Although public relations and fundraising managers generally work during regular business hours, they may be required to meet with clients or other parties outside of these hours.
 In some cases, travel is required.

 According to the Bureau of Labor Statistics4, public relations and fundraising managers earned an average of $114,800 as of May 2018.
-The need for workers in this career is expected to grow 10% by the year 2026, which is faster than average.
+The need for workers in this career is expected to grow by 10% by 2026, faster than average.

 Meeting, Convention, and Event Planner

 The average event planner earned $49,370 per year as of May 2018.
-Demand for this job is expected to grow 11% by the year 2026, which is faster than average.
+Demand for this job is expected to grow by 11% by 2026, faster than average.

 Advertising, Promotions, and Marketing Manager